 EKITER is not responsible for any infraction by its users before the Treasury or any other State entity.
 Each user is responsible for their actions and accepts these conditions when using this platform.

 At EKITER you can obtain contacts for legal and fiscal advice through external services that are advertised on the Platform.

-The entrepreneurial team can also propose an offer of collaboration free of charge with all the details of the profile requested on the Platform so that it is the collaborators who find the offer.
+The Entrepreneurial Team can also propose, free of charge, an offer of collaboration with all the details of the profile requested on the Platform so that it is the collaborators who find the offer.

 The person who wishes to sponsor entrepreneurial projects on the Platform must validate their data in EKITER (KYC-Know Your Customer) to be able to contribute funding to a project with an open campaign on the Platform.